 Social, Smart, Secure

 Embassy Church uses an online communication and management system for registered members.
-The system offers two forms of registration: a mailing list and Embassy Connect.
+The system offers two forms of registration: Embassy Connect for our immediate church family (members, attendees), and a mailing list for those interested in Embassy Church life.
 The mailing list is used only for sending out email newsletters.
 Embassy Connect does the same, but also adds an ‘in the cloud’ church connection and management system.

 The Management side of the system allows the church office and staff to communicate with and keep track of its people and their involvement in groups and other processes.
 The Connection side allows the people to keep track of their profile, control visibility, join groups and interact with other church- or group members.